Casiguran, Sorsogon: History

 Established in the year 1600, Casiguran was the first missionary parish of Sorsogon.
 When the Spaniards first set foot in this part of Luzon in the 1570s, Casiguran was considered as their center of Kabikolan.

 In 1583, the Franciscan missionaries took over the evangelization work started by the Augustinians.

+Etymology

+There are two compelling thoughts for the origin of the town's name.

+The first is from the name of Gugurang, the supreme deity of the indigenous peoples of Bicol (called Ibalon during the pre-colonial era).